 A theme table can be used to bring the themes, related subthemes, and quotes/examples of experience from your insight together in one place.
 They are particularly useful for comparing themes and quotes across your insight.
-The guidance below shows how a theme table could be used to organise responses to the question: 'How do you feel about your local area?'.
-See Appendix 11 for a blank theme table template or see page 10 of the Toolkit for more guidance on bringing your findings together.
+The guidance below shows how a theme table could be used to organise responses to the question: 'How do you feel about your local area?'
+See Appendix 11 for a blank theme table template.